zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "To every action there is always opposed an equal reaction."
+> "Creativity is the greatest rebellion in existence."
 >
-> — Isaac Newton
+> — Osho
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch